Our Special Education program is proudly celebrating its 45th anniversary.

 “The MAT program at Webster University shaped me into a progressive, conscientious, and data-driven educator.
 I received thorough, compassionate, and individualized academic advising throughout my time at Webster, especially while I student-taught.”

 Certificates and Requirements

-The accreditation board, Association for Behavior Analysis International, and the Behavior Analyst Certification Board, Inc. have approved the course sequence, which meets the coursework requirements for eligibility to sit for the Board Certified Behavior Analyst Examination®.
+The Association for Behavior Analysis International and the Behavior Analyst Certification Board, Inc. have approved the course sequence.
+These classes meet the coursework requirements for eligibility to sit for the Board Certified Behavior Analyst Examination®.